FutureCommerce/Hackathon-Projects/ConsentCommerce/VideoIntro.md

 - The result will be a brilliant Privacy Day Campaign that we can use with the latest thinking and technologies in privacy, consent data control  for the next Jan

-## Point 5: We will create a video as part of this session to be presented as a "non-competing" project as part of hackathon.
+## Point 5: Present the project: Make a video/Presentation of the campaign

 This personoal data commercial rocket fuel is in effect unstable and explosive.
-To refine the fuel source to make  safe, reliable and continuous access
+To refine the fuel source to make  safe, reliable and continuous access, people need control.

-we need a new deal on data and the best way to achieve that is with a successfull privacy day global effort along teh lines of this proposal.
+To get this control we need a new deal on data and the best way to achieve that is with a successfull global privacy day  effort where people stand up to control their data.